raphnet/swpxlt/README.md

 ### flicmerge

-flicmerge combines frames from many sources (FLI,FLC or PNG) files and generates a new FLC file.
+flicmerge combines frames from many sources (FLI,FLC,Animated or static GIF,PNG) files and generates a new FLC file.
 The width/height must be the same for all source material, but the palette may change any number of tiles (palette update chunks will be inserted in the output).

 Warning: flicmerge does not compress the frames in the output yet, so the output